-Master of Science in Organizational Leadership
+Master of Science in Organizational Leadership Program Description

 The Geneva College Master of Science in Organizational Leadership (MSOL) program is a pedagogically innovative graduate program that provides a practical blend of theory and field-based application.
-This program is housed in the department of leadership studies.
+This program is housed in the Department of Professional and Leadership studies.